contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 Stake presidents, bishops, and quorum presidents receive keys of presidency when they are set apart (see [3.4.1.1](3-priesthood-principles.md#3411-those-who-hold-priesthood-keys)).
 However, the word _keys_ should not be used when setting apart members to serve in other callings, including counselors in presidencies.

-For information about calling, ordaining, and setting apart bishops, see [30.6](30-callings-in-the-church.md#306-calling-ordaining-and-setting-apart-bishops).
+For information about calling, ordaining, and setting apart bishops, see [30.7](30-callings-in-the-church.md#307-calling-ordaining-and-setting-apart-bishops).

 ### 18.11.1 Who Performs the Setting Apart

 A setting apart is performed by a Melchizedek Priesthood holder.
 He must receive approval from the leader who holds the appropriate priesthood keys.
-Those who are authorized to perform a setting apart are indicated in the “Chart of Callings” ([30.7](30-callings-in-the-church.md#307-chart-of-callings)).
+Those who are authorized to perform a setting apart are indicated in [30.8](30-callings-in-the-church.md#308-chart-of-callings).
 An elder should not act as voice or stand in the circle when a man is set apart to an office that requires him to be a high priest.

 Under the direction of the presiding leader, one or more Melchizedek Priesthood holders may participate in a setting apart.
 Presidents are set apart before their counselors.